goober99/lisp-gui-examples/examples/iup/tutorial.md

 doesn't do anything.
 If you click the buttons or slide the slider, nothing happens.
 Widgets also take callbacks.
-Callbacks are specified just like attributes and are functions that take one or more arguments, usually self, which is the widget to which the callback belongs, and returns a symbol: usually `'default` but also `'close` to close a dialog or others such as `'ignore` and `'continue`.
+Callbacks are specified just like attributes and are functions that take one or more arguments, usually self, which is the widget to which the callback belongs, and return a symbol: usually `'default` but also `'close` to close a dialog or others such as `'ignore` and `'continue`.
 The names of callbacks that a widget accepts and their arguments can be looked up in the [original C